Home >

 Anyone not taking account of the nation's leader during the decades of the Communist era will risk a myopic view of world events. --Philip Ward

-- Quotations from Chairman Mau Tse-tung (1961)
+- Quotations From Chairman Mao Tse-Tung (1961)

 - Selected Works (1977)

-- Jorge GUILLEN y Alvarez (1893-1984)
+- Jorge GUILLEN (1893-1984)

-- Guillen on Guillen: The Poetry and the Poet (1976)
+- Guillen on Guillen: The Poetry and the Poet (Anthony L. Geist translation, 1979)

-- AKUTAGAWA Ryunosuke (1892-1927)
+- Ryunosuke AKUTAGAWA (1892-1927)

 - Cesar VALLEJO (1892-1938)